Damien0505/Sensorbox-ESPHome/README.md

 1. **Home Assistant** — a switch entity named **PM Differential Mode** is exposed to HA.
 Toggle it from any HA dashboard or automation
 2. **On-screen** — tap the `PARTICLES CUMUL` / `PARTICLES DIFF` heading label directly on the display

+In differential mode the bar values change but the labels remain `PM1`, `PM2.5` and `PM10` — the section heading switches between `PARTICLES CUMUL` and `PARTICLES DIFF` to indicate the current mode.

 Both methods are synchronised — toggling from HA updates the display label and arc names immediately, and vice versa.

 ---